Commentary on Revelation (covers all chapters from 1 thru 22, including Introduction)

 (Rev 15:2) – 2 And I saw as it were a sea of glass mingled with fire; and them that come off victorious from the beast, and from his image, and from the number of his name, standing by the sea of glass, having harps of God.

-NASB – 2 And I saw something like a sea of glass mixed with fire, and those who had been victorious over the beast and his image and the number of his name, standing on the sea of glass, holding harps of God.
+NET – 2 Then I saw something like a sea of glass mixed with fire, and those who had conquered the beast and his image and the number of his name.
+They were standing by the sea of glass, holding harps given to them by God.

 “sea of glass”